Unity-Technologies/ml-agents/docs/Migrating.md

   - If your training uses [parameter randomization](Training-ML-Agents.md#environment-parameter-randomization), move the contents of the sampler config to `parameter_randomization` in the main trainer configuration.
 - If you are using `UnityEnvironment` directly, replace `max_step` with `interrupted` in the `TerminalStep` and `TerminalSteps` objects.
  - Replace usage of `get_behavior_names()` and `get_behavior_specs()` in UnityEnvironment with `behavior_specs`.
- - If you use the `UnityToGymWrapper`, remove `use_visual` and `allow_multiple_visual_obs` from the constructor and use `allow_multiple_obs` if the environment contains both visual and vector observations or multiple visual observations.
+ - If you use the `UnityToGymWrapper`, remove `use_visual` and `allow_multiple_visual_obs` from the constructor and add `allow_multiple_obs = True` if the environment contains either both visual and vector observations or multiple visual observations.

 ## Migrating from 0.15 to Release 1